GotKnowHow.com

 7. Now check all the checkboxes; Browser, Content Manager, My Reports, Publisher, Report Builder, and then click OK.

-8. You're domain\username should now be assigned to the Roles that will give you access to deploy your reports to the Report Server.
+8. Your domain\username should now be assigned to the Roles that will give you access to deploy your reports to the Report Server.
 If you're using Visual Studio or SQL Server Business Intelligence Development Studio to deploy your reports to your local reports server, you should now be able to.

 9. Hopefully, that helps you solve your Reports Server rsAccessDenied error message...